-The JR Ranch Trust derives business income of \$85,000 in the 2022/23 year from its commercial rental business.
+The JR Ranch Trust derives business income of \$85,000 in the 2023/24 year from its commercial rental business.
 The JR Ranch Trust distributes all the income from the business as beneficiary income to Help Our Community Ltd and as a result Help Our Community Ltd, not the JR Ranch Trust, derives the business income.

 The beneficiary income derived by Help Our Community Ltd is subject to the test in s CW 42 (and not s CW 41).
-This outcome arises because the beneficiary income is income derived from a business carried on exclusively for charitable purposes.
+This outcome arises because the beneficiary income is income derived from a business carried on exclusively for the benefit of a charity (Help Our Community Ltd).
 This outcome arises even though the business income is derived by an entity (Help Our Community Ltd) different to the entity conducting the business (JR Ranch Trust).

 Help Our Community Ltd is taxable on the business income of \$85,000.
-As in Example | Tauira 8, this outcome arises because the JR Ranch Trust (the entity carrying on the business) is not a registered charity at the time the income is derived.
-This outcome arises even though the income is derived by a registered charity (Help Our Community Ltd) from a business carried on exclusively for charitable purposes in New Zealand (the charitable purposes of Help Our Community Ltd).
+As in Example | Tauira 10, this outcome arises because the JR Ranch Trust (the entity carrying on the business) is not a registered charity at the time the income is derived.
+This outcome arises even though the income is derived by a registered charity (Help Our Community Ltd) from a business carried on exclusively for a charity (Help Our Community Ltd).

-Example | Tauira 10 - Business income distributed to a registered charity by an entity that is a registered entity
+Example | Tauira- 12 - Business income distributed to a registered charity by an entity that is a registered entity

-The facts in this example are the same as in Example | Tauira 9 except that the JR Ranch Trust is also a registered charity.
+The facts in this example are the same as in Example | Tauira 11 except that the JR Ranch Trust is also a registered charity.

 The \$85,000 will be exempt income of Help Our Community Ltd (subject to it satisfying the control restriction).
-This outcome arises because its charitable purpose is limited to New Zealand.
+This outcome arises because:

-This outcome arises because the income is derived by a registered charity (Help Our Community Ltd) from a business carried on by a registered charity (the JR Ranch Trust).
+- Its charitable purposes are limited to New Zealand. - The income is derived by a registered charity (Help Our Community Ltd) from a business carried on by a registered charity (the JR Ranch Trust).